antariksh17/Fcc-responsive-web-design-projects/Tribute Page/README.md

 <b>User Story #6:</b>  I should see an element with a corresponding id="tribute-info", which contains textual content describing the subject of the tribute page.<br>

-<b>User Story #7:</b>  I should see an a element with a corresponding id="tribute-link", which links to an outside site that contains additional<br> information about the subject of the tribute page.
+<b>User Story #7:</b>  I should see an a element with a corresponding id="tribute-link", which links to an outside site that contains additional<br> information about the subject of the tribute page.<br>
 HINT: You must give your element an attribute of target and set it to _blank in order for your link to open in a new tab (i.e. target="_blank").<br>

 <b>User Story #8:</b>  The img element should responsively resize, relative to the width of its parent element, without exceeding its original size.<br>